Quantum channels and memory effects: Capacities of Quantum Channels

 \subsubsection{Superadditivity and superactivation}

 The expressions in (\ref{C-from-C1}), (\ref{Cp-from-Cp1}) and (\ref{qcap}) for the classical, private and quantum capacity of a memoryless quantum channel require the computation of the regularized limit over the number of uses of the channel, $n\to\infty$.
-This is a characteristic trait of quantum mechanics which has no counterpart in the classical Shannon theory where the input of the communication line can always be reduced to a collection of (possibly coordinated) individual channel uses.
-Such simplification doesn't hold in the quantum framework due to the presence of entanglement among the various information carriers which requires a truly multipartite description of the communication process.
-This holistic feature of quantum mechanics is hence expressed by the inequalities $C({\Phi}) \geq C_1({\Phi})$, $C_p({\Phi}) \geq C_{p,1}({\Phi})$ and $Q({\Phi}) \geq Q_1({\Phi})$.
+Then one has the inequalities $C({\Phi}) \geq C_1({\Phi})$, $C_p({\Phi}) \geq C_{p,1}({\Phi})$, and $Q({\Phi}) \geq Q_1({\Phi})$.
 For a given memoryless channel $\Phi$, if the first inequality is strict, that is, $C({\Phi}) > C_{1}({\Phi})$, one says that the Holevo information of $\Phi$ is {\it superadditive}, otherwise it is said to be {\it additive}.
 Similarly, one says that the coherent information is superadditive whenever $Q({\Phi}) > Q_1({\Phi})$, and additive otherwise -- see~e.g.~\cite{SMITHREV}.